riedelcastro/frontlets/README.md

 ### Mongo Support ###

 Frontlets particularly shine in combination with document-based nosql databases such as mongodb.
 You can wrap frontlets around BSON objects retrieved from mongo databases.
-The frontlet library alos provides mongo collection wrappers that provide a powerful *typed* query interface close to the original raw collection interface.
+The frontlet library also provides mongo collection wrappers that provide a powerful *typed* query interface close to the original raw collection interface.
 This gives you succinct and typesafe queries while you can still fully utilize the flexibility and power of mongo (without being at the mercy of magic object persistence frameworks).